qerrant/qerrant/README.md

 - 👋 Hi, I’m Alex
-- 👀 I’m interested in GameDev, Machine Learning and everything related to computer science
+- 👀 I’m interested in Networks, AI, Machine Learning and everything related to computer science

 <!---
 qerrant/qerrant is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.